veekaybee/viberary/src/api/templates/readme.md

 send John Warner, an extremely well-read novelist, a list of the last five books they've read and he recommends their next read based on their reading preferences.

-Given the recent rise in interest of semantic search and vector databases, as well as [the paper I just finished on embeddings](http://vickiboykis.com/what_are_embeddings/), I thought it would interesting if I could create a book recommendation engine that gets at least somewhat close to what book nerd humans can provide out of the box.
+Given the recent rise in interest of semantic search and vector databases, as well as [the paper I just finished on embeddings](http://vickiboykis.com/what_are_embeddings/), I thought it would interesting if I could create a book search engine that gets at least somewhat close to what book nerd recommending humans can provide out of the box.

-I started by formulating the machine learning task as a recommendation problem: given that you know something about either a user or the item, can you generate a list of similar items that other users like the user has liked?
+I started out by formulating the machine learning task as a recommendation problem: given that you know something about either a user or the item, can you generate a list of similar items that other users like the user has liked?
 We can either do this through collaborative filtering, which looks at previous user-item interactions, or content filtering, which looks purely at metadata of the items and returns similar items.
 Given that  I have no desire to get deep into user data collection, with the exception of search queries and search query result lists, which I currently do log to see if I can fine-tune the model or offer suggestions at query time, collaborative filtering was off the table from the start.

 Content-based filtering, i.e. looking at a book's metadata rather than particular actions around a piece of content,  would work well here for books.
 However, for content-based filtering, we also need information about the user's preferences, which, again, I'm not storing.